jpbelo/react-playground/README.md

 # React.Playground

-Collection of react exercices to keep as notes for future reference
+Collection of react components and other tools to keep as notes for future reference